housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-11-progressive-angular2-applications.markdown

 * * Explain shellRender and shellNoRender
 * * Set up loading indicator component
 * * Set up loading icon, npm install angular material progress bar, update src/system-config.ts, import progress bar
+*
+* * Awesome, we have the app shell set up.
+Now looking at the JSON structure of Hacker News api (https://github.com/HackerNews/API), set up for one
+* * Briefly explain pipes, how they seem to break app shell (I opened a issue: https://github.com/angular/mobile-toolkit/issues/88).
+Domain name function, time UNIX from now method, comments length.

+* * Now let's actually use some real data!
+Let's set up AngularFire
+* * What is AngularFire and Firebase?
+(Firebase is a NoSQL JSON database meaning everything it's entire database is of a JSON structure)
+* * Set up these instructions: https://github.com/angular/angularfire2/blob/master/docs/1-install-and-setup.md
+* * When you reach the step to bootstrap, create your firebase application if you haven't already
+* * Click add firebase to your web app to retrieve the required credentials
+* * Add some basicdatabase structure:

+angular2-news
+ items
+ 1
+ by:
+"Melania"
+ title:
+"Never Gonna Give You Up"
+ 2
+ by:
+"Will Smith"
+ title:
+"Getting Jiggy With It"
+ url:
+"www.nanananana.com"

+* * For rules: {
+  "rules": {
+    ".read": true,
+    ".write": true
+  }
+}
+We'll change this later
+* * In main-content; import { AngularFire, FirebaseObjectObservable } from 'angularfire2';; and
+	item: FirebaseObjectObservable<any>;
+  constructor(af: AngularFire) {
+    this.item = af.database.object('items/1');
+  }
+* * In template; {{ item | async | json}}
+* * * Item is a an asynchronous value because it's a observale.
+What's an observable?
+A collection that arrives over time.
+Piping to async just says let's subscribe.
+We then just pipe it to json so we can see the formatted object.

+* * Do a ng serve
+* * Awesome, we can see the two objects outputted in our console!
+* * Try changing a value in the database, the changes propagate in real time :)
+* * Now wouldn't it make more sense if we could list out the database values instead of an object? let's do that
+*
+import { AngularFire, FirebaseListObservable } from 'angularfire2';
+  items: FirebaseListObservable<any>;
+  constructor(af: AngularFire) {
+    this.items = af.database.list('items');
+  }
+<li *ngFor="let item of items | async
+* * (comment out of comment becuase length is erroring) looks good!
+Now let's set up a proper data astructure for our application
+*